Island of Impunity: Puerto Rico's Outlaw Police Force

 A report released by the ACLU in June 2012 concludes that the Puerto Rico Police Department is plagued by a culture of unrestrained abuse and impunity.
 The PRPD – which, with over 17,000 officers, is the second-largest police department in the U.S – is charged with policing the Commonwealth of Puerto Rico.

-In December 2012, the U.S. Justice Department signed an agreement with the Puerto Rican government that would require sweeping reforms to end the widespread police brutality on the island.
+In July 2013, the U.S. Justice Department entered into a legally binding consent decree with the Puerto Rican government that requires sweeping reforms to end the widespread police brutality on the island.
 Learn more about the historic agreement here.

 - Use of excessive and lethal force against civilians, especially in poor and Black neighborhoods and Dominican communities, often resulting in serious injury and death.
 Read More»